 Should I Accept a Settlement From the Property Owner’s Insurance Company?

-As discussed above, insurance companies often fail to advocate for victim’s best interests.
+As discussed above, insurance companies often fail to advocate for the interests of victims.
 Before accepting a settlement offer, it is important to consult an attorney experienced in slip-and-fall cases to ensure the offer is fair and covers all your damages.

 Contact a Sandy Springs Slip and Fall Accident Law Firm for Help